 “I felt disconnected and jittery.
-I was confused and had difficulty running my daughter’s birthday party.
+That day, I was confused and had difficulty running my daughter’s birthday party.
 I felt like I was going through the motions from a distant place, and watching myself do this made me even more nervous.
 Later I felt dizzy and had to lie down.
 I also was nauseated and ended up with a terrible headache.

 “My doctor says Prozac could not account for these symptoms.
 But I am convinced at least part of my reaction was physiological.
 Is there an interaction between Prozac and any of these ingredients: pseudoephedrine, acetaminophen, dextromethorphan?”

 The combination of Prozac and the OTC cough suppressant dextromethorphan could have triggered her unpleasant symptoms.
 Fluoxetine and its metabolite norfluoxetine can raise blood levels of dextromethorphan 27 times above normal (Sager et al, Clinical Pharmacology and Therapeutics, June 2014).

-Other interactions are potentially more dangerous:
+Other antidepressant interactions could be even more dangerous: